Safarveisi/kind-microservice/README.md

 and make predictions for the requested store id and the time range.
 The web application can run on a kind kubernetes cluster (`kube-deploy.yaml`) or in a standalone docker container (`docker-compose.yaml`).
 In the former case, an ingress load balancer is used to communicate with the inference service from outside of the cluster.

-To initialize the web application in the container, a few environment variables will be injected (through a configmap while deploying in a kind cluster or via secrets, otherwise) into the container before starting the service.
+To initialize the web application in the container, a few environment variables will be injected (through a configmap in `kube-deploy.yaml` while deploying in a kind cluster or via secrets in `docker-compose.yaml`) into the container before starting the service.

 ## Usage
 | **File/Dir** | **Desc** |